FoodLinx/FoodLinxCode/README.md

-# FoodLinx !!!
+# FoodLinx

 FoodLinx is an online food delivery software/app.
 In a world like ours where convenience and time is of the essence, we are a few clicks away from your favourite cuisine on a busy Monday and every other day.
 We are available 24/7 to provide your craving at 5 minutes dispatch time.
 We also offer what no other physical store can, variety.
 We have connected ourselves with over +200 local businesses and independent chefs to bring their product to the general public.

-# FoodLinxCode

 Source Code For FoodLinx ALX SWE Portfolio Project